bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Technical TODO:
 * Routing
-    * When on page, page path should reflect page index.
-        * Do navigation through Gatsby.
     * When URL loads with page path, go to that page.
-    * When URL loads without page path, go to stored page.
+        * Will need to set Redux store with page index.
 * Have PitchNav own pitch navigation completely.
+    * PitchNav should be outside of Pitch.
     * Show individual page buttons.
-    * Disable pitch buttons when needed.
     * Bonus: Give button active UI on keyDown.
     * Bonus: Turn access on with keyDown, off with escape or click.
         * Access letters show with access on